w3c/wai-curricula/content/designer/navigation-design.md

 Courses based on this module should:

 * explain strategies that people with disabilities use to navigate websites and applications
-* describe accessible behaviors, visual affordances, and interaction patterns of navigation menus and other navigational mechanisms
+* describe accessible behaviors, visual affordances, and interaction patterns of navigation menus and other navigational components

 ## Learning Outcomes for Module

 Students should be able to:

 * explain strategies that people with disabilities use to navigate websites and applications
-* design different types of navigational mechanisms, including menus, tables of contents, and site maps
+* design different types of navigational components, including menus, tables of contents, and site maps
-* define different interactions for menus and other navigational mechanisms, including keyboard, mouse, touch, and voice
+* define different interactions for menus and other navigational components, including keyboard, mouse, touch, and voice
 * define clear and consistent visual and non-visual presentation of menus and menu items
 * define clear and consistent visual and non-visual indication of state changes for menu items
-* define mechanisms to identify blocks of repeated content
+* identify blocks of repeated content
-* cooperate with developers to define and implement mechanisms that bypass blocks of repeated content
+* cooperate with developers to define and implement methods to bypass blocks of repeated content
-* define mechanisms to help users to locate specific web pages within websites, for example by providing breadcrumb trails, site maps, and descriptive page titles
+* define  define breadcrumb trails, site maps, and descriptive page titles to help users locate specific web pages within websites
-* evaluate the use of navigational mechanisms, including menus, tables of content, and sitemaps, and justify the use of navigational mechanisms that avoid distraction and unnecessary noise
+* evaluate the use of navigational components, including menus, tables of content, and sitemaps, and select navigational components that avoid distraction and unnecessary noise
 * identify related requirements for developers to implement:
-  * interactions for navigational mechanisms, including keyboard, mouse, touch, and voice
+  * interactions for navigational components, including by keyboard, mouse, touch, and voice
-  * clear and descriptive names for navigational mechanisms
+  * clear and descriptive names for navigational components
   * semantics for menus, menu items, and menu item states

 {% include excol.html type="all" %}